- Krokodil (desomorphine)

-We are proud to present CAPSULES Module 9: Hospital Acquired Pneumonia (HAP), now published on ALiEMU.
+We are proud to present Capsules Module 10: Concepts in Infectious Disease, now published on ALiEMU.
 Here is a summary of the key points from a stellar module by Drs.
-Jamie Rosini and Matt Stanton.
+Meghan Groth and Paul Takamoto.
 When you’re finished, head over to the Capsules page for even more practical pharmacology for the EM provider.

 Welcome to the 4th annual installment of our must-know Emergency Medicine pharmacotherapy articles post, this time for 2017.
 We summarize some important EM pharmacotherapy articles from the last 12 months.
 We have tried to focus on articles that you may have missed, but are potentially high-impact for improving clinical practice in the ED.
 Without further ado, we present the 12 must-know EM pharmacotherapy articles of 2017.